How to Grow Cluster Beans in Containers At Home?

 • At the time of sowing seeds, the soil should have a thin layer of organic mulch.
 You can supplement the mulch once the plants attain the size of 6 inches so that it gets about 4 inches thick.
 6-8 hours of direct sunlight is required by the cluster bean plants and they do not deliver adequate results when placed in shades regions.

-• The daytime temperature ideally needs to be around thirty-degree Celsius.
-However, it is imperative to note here that the plant yield falls once the temperature crosses over the forty-degree threshold.
+• The daytime temperature ideally needs to be around 30 Celsius.
+However, it is imperative to note here that the plant yield falls once the temperature crosses over the 40C threshold.

 If you wish to maintain optimum plant stand, then you need to ensure high quality of its seeds.
 It is always advisable to opt for certified seeds of improved variety which can be obtained from reliable sources.